bosskabouter/peercrypt/README.md

 ### PeerCrypt ID

 All participants (client peers as well as server instances) need a `PeerCrypt ID` key which holds asymmetric keys for signing and encryption purposes, both derived from a common private seed (if provided).
-The shared library is exported from all client and server packages, but can be imported from `"@peercrypt/id"`;
+The shared library is exported from all client and server packages, but can also be imported directly from `"@peercrypt/id"`;

 ````typescript
 import { ID } from "@peercrypt/id"; // or import from any of the other packages;